Mastermindzh/rickvanlieshout.com/content/posts/2023/lego-league/index.md

   - "spike"
   - "programming"
   - "team"
+  - "work"
 description: "At INFORIT we love to play!
 Be it DND, board games or in this case...
 Legos.
 Read on to find out what we've been up to this past summer vacation"
 socialImage: ./media/lego-spike-set.png
 ---

 ![The 2023 LegoLeague play-mat laid out on an improvised table](./media/board.jpg "The 2023 LegoLeague battle board")

 A little before the start of the summer period my colleague Jan-Kees came up to me and proposed the idea of an internal LegoLeague.
-After a little bit of back-and-forth about what LegoLeague exactly was I agreed it would be a great idea to bring the colleagues together and have a little fun during work hours.
+After a little bit of back-and-forth about what LegoLeague exactly was I agreed it would be a great idea to bring some colleagues together and have a little fun during work hours.
 Pretty much right away excitement got the better of us and we started drafting a plan... when? where? how? prizes? teams!??
 A lot.
 But First...

 ## What is LegoLeague?

 LegoLeague is an event where teams come together to build, program and test a [Lego Spike robot](https://www.lego.com/en-nl/product/lego-education-spike-prime-set-45678) to perform autonomous tasks.
-The tasks range from collecting "power cores", pushing or pulling levers to dropping Lego blocks in a hopper to get some bonus points.
+The tasks range from collecting "power cores", pushing or pulling levers, to dropping Lego blocks in a hopper to get some bonus points.

 All of this is accompanied by a theme, in our case energy production, which adds a layer of fun to solving these challenges.
 The video below shows a teaser of 2022-2023's "SuperPowered" event, the very thing we based our LegoLeague on: